-- 3. Goals are shaped by current and expected circumstances, family structure, career, health, and larger economic forces. - 4.
-Depending on the factors shaping them, goals are short-term, intermediate, and long-term. - 5.
+- resulting situation, redefining goals, identifying new choices, evaluating new choices, and so on. - Goals are shaped by current and expected 3. circumstances, family structure, career, health, and larger economic forces. - 4.
+Depending on the factors shaping them, goals are short-term, intermediate, and longterm. - 5.
 Choices will allow faster or slower progress toward goals and may digress or regress from goals; goals can be eliminated. - You should evaluate your feasible choices by calculating the benefits, explicit costs, implicit costs, and the strategic costs of each one.

-- Assess and summarize your current financial situation.
+- Assess and summarize your current 1. financial situation.
 What measures are you using to describe where you are?
 Your assessment should include an appreciation of your financial assets, debts, incomes, and expenses. - 2.
 Use the SMART planning model and information in this section to evaluate Brittany's goals.
 Write your answers in your financial planning journal and discuss your evaluations with classmates.

-- Pay off student loan
+- · Pay off student loan

-- Buy a house and save for children's education
+- · Buy a house and save for children's education

 - Accumulate assets

 - Retire

-- Travel around the world in a sailboat
+- · Travel around the world in a sailboat

-- 3. Identify and prioritize your immediate, short-term, and long-term goals at this time in your life.
+- Identify and prioritize your immediate, 3. short-term, and long-term goals at this time in your life.
 Why will you need different strategies to achieve these goals?
 For each goal identify a range of alternatives for achieving it.
 How will you evaluate each alternative before making a decision?

 - In your personal financial journal, record specific examples of your use of the following kinds of strategies in making financial decisions:

 - Weigh costs and benefits

 - Respond to incentives

-- Learn from experience
+- · Learn from experience

-- · Avoid a feared consequence or loss
+- Avoid a feared consequence or loss

 - Avoid risk

-- Throw caution to the wind.
+- · Throw caution to the wind.

 - 5. On average, would you rate yourself as a rational or non-rational financial decision-maker?

 Dylan, B. (1973).
 "Forever Young."
-On Planet Waves, Asylum Records, 331/3 rpm.
+On Planet Waves, Asylum Records, 331⁄3 rpm.